 The trip is just a job to the jaded Vickers who is skeptical about what she refers to as “the scribbling of dirty little savages in caves.”
 In fact, she orders the disembarking explorers to refrain from making any direct contact with aliens.

 Of course, contact with alien life forms is precisely the point of Prometheus, a horror movie directed by three-time Oscar-nominee Ridley Scott (for Gladiator, Black Hawk Down and Thelma & Louise).
 At this juncture, the picture divides its time between raising probing philosophical questions about the intersection of science, religion, and ethics, and graphic depictions of body invasion, mutation, and gruesome vivisection.

 Although initially conceived as a prequel to Alien (1979), also directed by Scott, the movie was ultimately released as a stand alone adventure.
 Regardless, this riveting visually captivating and thought provoking science fiction film is recommended for avid science fiction fans, even if the heavy handed faith-based symbolism (“Where’s my cross?” and “After all this, you still believe!”) gets to be a bit much.

 Very Good (***).
-Rated PG for mild epithets.
-Running time: 86 minutes.
-Distributor: Universal Pictures.
+Rated R for intense violence and brief profanity.
+Running time: 123 minutes.
+Distributor: 20th Century Fox.